 If your child has been spirited away to another state or country by your ex-wife, you’ll need to take immediate action.
-Make sure it is the right action by consulting with a skilled fathers’ rights attorney.
+Make sure it is the right action by consulting with skilled fathers’ rights attorneys.

 Parental kidnapping occurs when one parent deprives the other of his or her legal right to custody or visitation by illegally taking the child out of the area.
 It is outlawed by the federal Parental Kidnapping Prevention Act (28 U.S.C.A. § 1738A [Supp.
 1993]), which applies the Full Faith and Credit Clause of the U.S. Constitution to child-custody cases, meaning that each state must abide by custody decisions made by another state’s courts if the other state would be bound by those decisions.

 The Parental Kidnapping Prevention Act often works together with state laws to facilitate the return of a child to the state with proper jurisdiction.
 Many of the custody provisions of the federal law are similar to corresponding state laws.
-Your fathers’ rights attorney will know how the laws apply to your situation, and the right jurisdictions in which to file your claims.
+Fathers’ rights attorneys know how the laws apply to your situation, and the right jurisdictions in which to file claims.